Standards For Withdrawal

 Involuntary Withdrawal and Appeal

 6. An interim involuntary medical withdrawal may be implemented immediately if a student fails to begin and to complete an evaluation or fails to make the evaluation available to the Dean, as provided by #2-3 of these standards and procedures.
-Also, an interim involuntary medical withdrawal may be implemented immediately if the Dean of Graduate Studies believes that the student's behavior poses an imminent danger of what is indicated in (a) - (d) in #1 above.
+Also, an interim involuntary medical withdrawal may be implemented immediately if the Dean of the School of Graduate and Advanced Studies believes that the student's behavior poses an imminent danger of what is indicated in (a) - (d) in #1 above.

 An interim involuntary medical withdrawal will continue until the prescribed evaluation (cf. #2 - 5 above) is completed in preparation for #7 below.